Michele Cobb, D.C.

 Meet the Doctor

-While originally from Williamsport, Pennsylvania (home of the Little League World Series), Dr. Cobb moved to the Houston area at the age of 10.
+Dr. Michele Cobb, while originally from Williamsport, Pennsylvania, moved to the Houston area at the age of 10.
 She decided to pursue a career in Chiropractic care after shadowing a Chiropractor during her undergraduate studies.
 She enjoyed the experience so much that she started working at the office a mere four days later.
-Dr. Cobb worked at an office in Sugar Land, Texas for six years as a chiropractic assistant while attending school.
-Upon graduation from Texas Chiropractic College, she became an Associate Chiropractor and Co-Director of a clinic that specialized in Cervical and Lumbar Decompression, including disc herniations and rehabilitation.
+Dr. Cobb worked at an office in Sugar Land, Texas for six years as a Chiropractic Assistant while attending school.
+Upon graduating from Texas Chiropractic College in 2009, she became an Associate Chiropractor and Co-Director of a clinic that specialized in Cervical and Lumbar Decompression, including disc herniations and rehabilitation.
 She moved from the Sugar Land area to a new office in The Heights, where she worked for over two years.

-After working as an Associate Doctor for more than five years, Dr. Cobb moved to Beaumont to fulfill her dream of opening her own practice, Cobb Family Chiropractic.
-Dr. Cobb is certified in the Webster Technique.
+After working as an Associate Doctor for more than five years, Dr. Cobb moved to Beaumont to fulfill her dream of opening her own practice, Cobb Family Chiropractic, in 2014.
+Dr. Cobb is certified in Webster Technique and Acupuncture.
 She specializes in family practice, injuries, disc problems, and wellness care.
-She lives in Evadale, Texas with her husband Luke and daughter McKenna “MAC.”
+She Lives in Buna, Texas with her husband and daughter.

 Writings from China and Greece written in 2700 B.C. and 1500 B.C. mention spinal manipulation and the maneuvering of the lower extremities to ease low back pain.
 Hippocrates, the Greek physician, who lived from 460 to 357 B.C., also published texts detailing the importance of chiropractic care.
 In one of his writings he declares, “Get knowledge of the spine, for this is the requisite for many diseases”.

 What Type of Education Does My Doctor of Chiropractic Have?